gopikchr/golemon/README.md

 - [ ] Use the [embed](https://pkg.go.dev/embed) package to embed the template in the binary.
-- [ ] Create a github action that follows the rss feed for changes to `lemon.c` and `lempar.c` and and creates issues.
+- [ ] Create a github action that follows the rss feed for changes to `lemon.c` and `lempar.c` and creates issues.  - [ ] Figure out a better way to do constants: either put them in a separate file that is only (re)generated optionally, or make them settable with flags, or something.
-- [ ] Figure out a better way to do constants: either put them in a separate file that is only (re)generated optionally, or make them settable with flags, or something.
+- [ ] Possibly, go back and incorporate the lessons learned from porting `pikchr.y` to Go: use a `[]byte` to represent the main `char *` pointers and pointer arithmetic, instead of converting to `[]rune`.

 ## Contributors